Spanish Armada: Technological revolution

 Most military historians hold that the battle of Gravelines reflected a lasting shift in the balance of naval power in favour of the English, in part because of the gap in naval technology and cannon armament which continued into the next century.
 In the words of historian Geoffrey Parker, by 1588, "the capital ships of the Elizabethan navy constituted the most powerful battlefleet afloat anywhere in the world".
 The English navy yards were leaders in technical innovation, and the captains devised new battle formations and tactics.
 The sleeker and more manoeuvrable full-rigged ship, with ample cannon, was one of the greatest advances of the century and permanently transformed naval warfare.

 English shipwrights introduced novel designs, first demonstrated in the Foresight in 1570 and the Dreadnought in 1573, that allowed the ships to sail faster, manoeuvre better, and carry more and heavier guns.
 Whereas before warships had tried to grapple with each other so soldiers could board the enemy ship, they were able to stand off and fire broadside cannonades that could sink the vessel.
 English ships and seamanship had foiled the invasion.
-The English also benefited from Spain's unworkable strategy that required coordination between the invasion fleet and the Spanish army on shore yet didn't seem to have learned from that mistake since they attempted the same tactic in Portugal the very next year; the English army under Norris' command marching on Lisbon expecting Drake to simultaneously attack the city with his ships.
+The English also benefited from Spain's unworkable strategy that required coordination between the invasion fleet and the Spanish army on shore.
 The outdated design of the Spanish cannon meant that they were much slower in reloading in a close-range battle, allowing the English to take control.
 Spain still had numerically larger fleets, but England was catching up.